davidetaibi/Microservices_Project_List/README.md

 ## Projects that migrated from monolithic to microservces

 Still looking for...
+Please, contact us (davide [dot] taibi [at] tuni [dot] fi, in case you know any project.

 ## Acknowledgements
-This list is based on the feedbacks received in the different platforms [1][2][3][4][5][6] and on the list of microservices-based projects listed in scientific papers[7].
-I  like to thank all the participants to the discussions and all theauthors of the papers that contributed to populate this list.
+This list is based on the feedbacks received in the different platforms [1][2][3][4][5][6] and on the list of microservices-based projects listed in scientific papers[7], and of several pull requests submitted buy different authors.
+I'd like to thank all the participants to the discussions and all the authors of the papers that contributed to populate this list.

 ## References